 Is this a business investment?

-Strictly speaking, an investment in equipment for your business is something that will earn income for your business, pay itself back over a reasonable amount of time, and then earn profit over its lifespan.
+Strictly speaking, an investment in equipment for your business is an item that help will earn income for your business, pay itself back over a reasonable amount of time, and then earn profit over its lifespan – either directly or indirectly.
 That’s the goal, anyway.

 As much as I’d like to say every piece of equipment I’ve purchased for my businesses has earned money, the fact is, a fair amount hasn’t.
 I haven’t always been business minded when it came to equipment purchases.
 I made a lot of guesses as to what would make money, and I’ve also purchased a lot of things because I was just fascinated with those pieces of gear and thought they’d be useful as a business purchase at some point.
 It reminds me of a saying that we purchase things based on emotion and use logic and reason to justify those purchase.